Our Director with Senior Information Rights Owner is Elaine Wein, and the Data Controller/ Information Security Manager is David Brown.

 - Information will be protected from a loss of: confidentiality (note 2), integrity (note 3), and availability (note 4).

-- Regulatory and legislative requirements will be met (note 5)
+- All regulatory and legislative requirements will be met (note 5)

 - Business continuity plans will be produced, maintained and tested (note 6).